 This is a core statistics course designed to help students develop a basic understanding of descriptive and inferential statistical approaches.
 Introduction to statistical reasoning, with emphasis on how statistics can help us understand world.
 Topics include numerical and graphical summaries of data, data acquisition and experimental design, probability, hypothesis testing, confidence intervals, correlation, and regression.
 Taught at the University of California, Los Angeles for Masters of Social Work (MSW) students in Spring 2020.

-Using Quantitative Methods to Understand Social Problems and their Potential Solutions (Public Affairs 115), Teaching Associate
+Using Quantitative Methods to Understand Social Problems and their Potential Solutions (Public Affairs 115), Teaching Fellow

 Community Engaged / Applied Learning